UCLNatSci/Mathematics-for-Natural-Sciences-2/VectorCalculus/divandcurl.md

 \text{div}\,\,\text{curl}\,{\bf A} = \nabla \cdot (\nabla \times {\bf A}) = 0
 ```

 which holds for <em>all</em> vector fields.
-Thinking again about the fields shown in {numref}`divcurl`,w e can think of these two processes as complementary,
+Thinking again about the fields shown in {numref}`divcurl`, we can think of these two processes as complementary,
 rotation around a point compared with emergence from / convergence to a point.

 Likewise if we look at the curl of a gradient field: